Droitwich Canal: History

 Droitwich has been an important centre for the production of salt, obtained from natural brine springs, since before Roman times.
 In order to get the product to market, an act of Parliament, the Rivers Stour and Salwarpe Navigation Act 1662 (14 Cha.
 2. c.
 14 Pr.), was obtained to authorise improvements to the River Salwarpe, but the work was not completed, being abandoned in 1675.
 The improvements involved six locks on the river, of which five had been built when the scheme failed.
 Another act of Parliament, obtained in the 1670s, authorised improvements to the Salwarpe and the River Stour, and although the promoters spent £4,000 on the scheme, another bill was put before Parliament in 1693, and a fourth attempt was made in 1703, but this was opposed by owners of the salt works.
 In 1747, Simon Wood again proposed making the river navigable, and in 1755 there was a scheme to construct a pipeline to carry the brine to Hawford on the River Severn, but both schemes foundered.

 With salt production increasing, Droitwich Council asked James Brindley the canal engineer responsible for the Bridgewater Canal to survey a route from the town to the River Severn.
-This he did in 1767, and the following year an act of Parliament, the Hawford-Droitwich Canal Act 1768 (8 Geo.
+This he did in 1767, and the following year an act of Parliament, the Droitwich Canal Act 1768 (8 Geo.
 3. c.
 37), was obtained to authorise the construction.
 This created The Company of Proprietors of the Droitwich Canal Navigation, who had powers to raise £33,400 by issuing shares, and an additional £20,000 if required.
 Although Brindley was officially "Inspector of the Works", he was busy building the Trent and Mersey Canal at the time, and so the contractor responsible for building the locks was sent by John Priddey, the resident engineer, to work with and be taught by Brindley.
 A working capital of £13,400 was raised by issuing 134 shares, mostly bought by local people, and construction started on 27 June 1768.
 As work proceeded, a further 66 shares were issued, raising another £6,600, and a loan of £3,500 was taken out, making the total cost of the project £23,500.